Aquarium of the Bay: Sea Lions in San Francisco

 Along the Embarcadero and other spots around San Francisco, hand-painted, life-size sea lion statues made of carbon fiber can be found.
 These were made as part of a celebration of the 30 years since sea lions started appearing on docks near Pier 39.
-After the Loma Prieta earthquake hit San Francisco, the lions bravely and mysteriously started to bask in the sun on the K-dock on their pier.
+After the Loma Prieta earthquake hit San Francisco, the lions started to bask in the sun on the K-dock on their pier.
 Since then, they have made a permanent home of the docks.
 Aquarium of the Bay commissioned 30 local artists to paint unique carbon fiber sea lions in Sausalito before taking them out and placing them in various locations around San Francisco for people to find as an homage to the now long-time residents.

 Sharks

 A diver above the Sharks of Alcatraz Tunnel.

 Aquarium of the Bay is the first institute in the United States to successfully breed healthy Pacific Angel Sharks.
 Aquarium biologists have published several papers and hosted numerous conferences on best practices for taking care of this specific breed.

 The aquarium has over 50 sharks from species such as: